jaedgely/ELEC2850GuessingGame/README.md

 Once all the LEDs are on, they must input 5-2-3-9.
 If they do so, they win, and the external LEDs as well as the onboard LEDs will blink in rapid succession before resetting.

 If they input 2-5-3-9, they lost, so all the LEDs will turn off for a few seconds before resetting.

+This project got very messy.
+There is most definitely a way to condense some of the if statements or while loops, most likely by creating one or two new functions, but I'd rather not touch it.
+Maybe one day I'll get around to it.

+An alternative to the global array and global variable could be to create a pointer inside the interrupt.
+However, the global array is more of a straight forward approach.